hiphops-io/hiphops-io.github.io/docs/integrations/slack.md

 tasks:
   - name: slack.post_message
     input:
-      channel: general # String - The name of the channel to post to
+      channel: general # Optional string - The name of the channel to post to.
+One of channel and channel_id must be provided
+      channel_id: "C12345678901" # Optional string - The ID of the channel to post to.
+One of channel and channel_id must be provided
-      text: "Hello world" # String - The message to post, which conforms to the slack payload format
+      text: "Hello world" # Optional string - The message to post, which conforms to the slack payload format.
+One of text, attachments and blocks must be provided
+      attachments: [] # Optional array - An array of attachments, which conform to the slack payload format.
+One of text, attachments and blocks must be provided
+      blocks: [] # Optional array - An array of blocks, which conform to the slack payload format.
+One of text, attachments and blocks must be provided
+      (expr)thread_ts: vars["0"].ts # Optional string - The timestamp of the message to reply to.
+This would come from the previous post_message task
 ```

 ###### Responds with